Slow Down and Single-Task

-You're in a hurry, and mentally review your to-do list: pick up your kid at school, get her to dance class, run to the post office and the grocery store, pick her up again, drive home fast to let the dog out before he has an accident you'll have to clean up, and either cook something for dinner or decide which takeout food everyone wants.
+You're in a hurry, and mentally review your to-do list: pick up your child at school, get her to dance class, run to the post office and the grocery store, pick her up again, drive home fast to let the dog out before he has an accident you'll have to clean up, and either cook something for dinner or decide which takeout food everyone wants.
 Answer some texts and emails, get your kid into bed, run over logistics with your spouse, and fall onto the couch with your cell phone and the TV remote.
 Maybe you can relax before you fall asleep.

 Many people think they're skilled at multi-tasking, but the brain doesn't actually work that way.
 Our brains have to choose which information to process.
 For example, if you listen to speech, your visual cortex becomes less active, and vice versa.
 When you talk on the phone to your mother and work on your computer at the same time, you literally hear less of what Mom is saying.

-Even more disturbing, a study at the University of London showed that multi-taskers experience IQ score declines similar to someone who has smoked marijuana or stayed up all night.
+A study at the University of London showed that multi-taskers experience IQ score declines similar to someone who has smoked marijuana or stayed up all night.
 Their scores resembled those of an eight-year-old child.

-In fact, multi-tasking may cause or indicate brain damage.
+Even more disturbing, multi-tasking may cause or indicate brain damage.
 Research completed at the University of Sussex found that high multi-taskers (in this case, people who spend a lot of time texting while watching TV or answering email while talking on the phone) had less brain density in the anterior cingulate cortex, a region responsible for empathy and emotional control.

 Tell me how people with less empathy and emotional control make good co-workers, marriage partners, parents, or neighbors!

-2. Determine to single-task.
+1. Decide to single-task.

-3. Identify your elephants.
+2. Identify your elephants.

 Most people have a long to-do list and choose to do the easiest things first so they can have the satisfaction of crossing something off the list.
 The difficult tasks are pushed later to when the brain is already tired.